 Types of Breast Implants Used Today

 Many women opt out of having silicone implants due to the Dow Corning Lawsuit.
 But a growing number of women are now choosing to have them again due to the implant’s ability to look more natural than other types.
-These implants have an elastic type envelope which is pre-filled with a sticky, clear, jelly-like form of silicone.
+These implants have an elastic type envelope that is pre-filled with a sticky, clear, jelly-like form of silicone.
 There are a few varieties of shapes to choose from, with smooth or textured surfaces.

 With the FDA allowing silicone implants to come back on the market, it is very concerning to know that statistics show (according to Nancy Bruning, author of Breast Implants — Everything You Need To Know) that almost half of all women who have this type of implant will experience a rupture within 6-10 years, and one in five women were found to have silicone migrate to other parts of their bodies.

 According to Nancy Bruning, 60% of women with these types of implants have complications within four years, and one out of five require additional surgery within three years.
-This is worrisome since we are commonly told that implants either never need to be removed or should be removed every ten years.
+This is worrisome, since we are commonly told that implants either never need to be removed or should be removed every ten years.

-Video: Dr Melmed and the FDA showing a severely ruptured implant
+Video: Dr. Melmed and the FDA showing a severely ruptured implant